Abdul Kahar Othman: Death warrant and hanging

 Eventually, a year later, Abdul Kahar's death warrant was finalized and on 23 March 2022, his family were notified that Abdul Kahar was due to hang at dawn on 30 March 2022, three days before Ramadan, an annual festive Muslim fasting period.

 After the execution notice was issued, there were appeals made by rights activists, including Kokila Annamalai and Kirsten Han, as well as international groups, including the United Nations Human Rights office, to the Government of Singapore to spare Abdul Kahar's life and commute his sentence to life imprisonment.
 This was done during the time when Singapore faced international pressure to not execute Nagaenthran K. Dharmalingam, a Malaysian drug convict who reportedly had both low IQ and an alleged intellectual disability.
 In the last prison visit which Abdul Kahar received, he told both Han and Kokila that he wanted to live.

-Despite the efforts, 68-year-old Abdul Kahar bin Othman, who did not file a last-minute appeal to delay or review his execution, was hanged at Changi Prison as scheduled on the morning of 30 March 2022, and he became the first person to be executed in Singapore during the COVID-19 pandemic.
+Despite the efforts, 68-year-old Abdul Kahar, who did not file a last-minute appeal to delay or review his execution, was hanged at Changi Prison as scheduled on the morning of 30 March 2022, and he became the first person to be executed in Singapore during the COVID-19 pandemic.
 Abdul Kahar's execution was also the first to be carried out since 22 November 2019, when Singapore last executed 36-year-old Malaysian Abd Helmi Abd Halim for heroin trafficking.

 In the year 2022 itself, a total of eleven executions, including Abdul Kahar's, had been officially carried out in Singapore, all for drug offences.